acampergue-camptocamp/blog-article-cicd/README.md

 # Build and deploy pipelines

-Building a deploying multiple versions of software components changed dramatically in the last years.
+Building and deploying multiple versions of software components changed dramatically in the last years.
 Where we sometimes could have as few as one deployment per quarter, it's now frequent to see several deployments a day.

 More frequent deployments means more frequent testing, from the development team as well as from the final users.